jayam04/money-manager/README.md

 # monymngr
+this UI is depreciated but it can still be accessed at [old.spends.crimsontwilight.in](https://old.spends.crimsontwilight.in)

-Monymngr (obviously from: money manager) helps you track personal finance.
+Monymngr (obviously from money manager) helps you track personal finance.

 ## Events